imoisharma/k8s-workloads/cluster-setup/README.md

-### O all nodes, set up containerd.
+### On all nodes, set up containerd.
 You will need to load some kernel modules and modify some system settings as part of this process.
 cat <<EOF | sudo tee /etc/modules-load.d/containerd.conf <br>
 overlay<br>
 br_netfilter<br>